How open platforms help empower patients

 Finally, open platforms enable the creation of a comprehensive health record that extends beyond traditional healthcare setting by integrating information from diverse sources such as fitness trackers, home medical devices, nutrition apps, and mental health platforms.
 This provides a two-way communication between patients and healthcare providers, enabling patients to actively participate in their health records by logging daily symptoms, uploading data from wearable devices, and sharing relevant lifestyle information.

-Our collaboration with PLANFOX to develop patient portal for 12 hospitals in Saarland demonstrates how open platforms can transform patient engagement.
-The project leverages our Health Intelligence Platform (HIP) for data storage while enabling seamless integration and unified access to patient portal across all participating hospitals.
-The portal simplifies communication channels and improves access to patient’s health information with a unified view, supporting active patient engagement in their care journey, from pre-admission preparation to ongoing treatment plans.
+vitagroup HIP collaboration with PLANFOX to develop patient portal for hospitals in Saarland (Saarländische Krankenhausgesellschaft e.V.) demonstrates how open platforms can support greater patient engagement.
+The project leverages our Health Intelligence Platform (HIP) as a shared data foundation, laying the groundwork for data-driven use cases in the future.
+The portal simplifies communication channels and improves access to patient’s health information, for example from the comfort of a patient’s own home, supporting active patient engagement in their care journey, from pre-admission preparation to ongoing treatment plans.

 “Making appointments online, submitting important data and documents prior to admission, conducting digital anamnesis, exchanging messages with clinic staff, and tracking treatment status – this is what the future portal offers patients in Saarland,” explains Joachim Neugebauer, Vice President Clinical Care Solutions at vitagroup.

-The portal implementation is designed with both flexibility and standardisation in mind.
-Each participating hospital has its own HIP client, allowing for individual configurations while maintaining interoperability through a shared openEHR database structure.
+The long–term goal of the project is for the portal implementation to be designed with both flexibility and standardisation in mind.
+In the long run, the goal is for each participating hospital to have its own HIP client, allowing for individual configurations while maintaining interoperability through a shared openEHR database structure.

-We combine openEHR for data storage with FHIR as the primary communication standard, and, by doing so, we are creating a robust and future-proof infrastructure.
-This standardised approach enables patients to easily share their treatment documents and access their information when needed, enabling greater self-determination in their healthcare journey.
+We combine openEHR for data storage with FHIR as the primary communication standard, and, by doing so, we are providing the foundation for a robust and future-proof infrastructure.
+This standardised approach enables patients to easily share their treatment data and access their information when needed, supporting greater patient involvement as additional digital services are introduced.

-So, as healthcare continues to digitalise, there is increasing evidence that open platforms provide the foundation for both patients and providers to make more informed decisions with complete data at their fingertips.
+So, as healthcare continues to digitalise, there is a growing recognition that open platforms provide the foundation for future care models in which patients and providers can make more informed decisions based on comprehensive data.